CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 .. warning::

-   On machines with multiple IP addresses on the same interface avoid listening on wildcards ``0.0.0.0`` or ``::``.
+   On machines with multiple IP addresses avoid listening on wildcards ``0.0.0.0`` or ``::``.
-   Knot Resolver could answer from different IP addresses if the network address ranges overlap, and clients would refuse such a response.
+   If a client can be reached through multiple addresses, UDP answers from a wildcard address might pick a wrong source address, and such responses should then get refused.

 .. _examle-internal: